DETAILED ACTION

 However,

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method disclosed by Cozzie in view of Cantu to the step of capturing the breast thermographic image comprises a sub-step of image framework from a support mask implemented in the interface of the embedded electronic application in order to help guide the operator in obtaining the correct image of the patient, as recognized by Chandler ([0024]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method disclosed by Cozzie in view of Cantu to have the interface of the embedded electronic application (3) display a support mask overlapping in real-time the at least one breast thermographic image to be collected and displayed in the interface of the embedded electronic application (3), said support mask comprising framing guides to help frame the breast thermographic image onto a screen comprised in the electronic device, wherein the framed guides are displayed close to corners of the screen comprised in the electronic device in order to help guide the operator in obtaining the correct image of the patient, as recognized by Chandler ([0024]).

 Claim(s) 9 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Cozzie in view of Cantu as applied to claim 6 above, and further in view of Harrison (EP0885587A1).
+103 as being unpatentable over Cozzie in view of Cantu and Chandler as applied to claim 6 above, and further in view of Harrison (EP0885587A1).

 wherein, the intermediate module is responsible for receiving the index of suspicion evaluated by the artificial intelligence tool from the server and sending it to the electronic application ([0083] discloses the report 126 is sent back to the processor 110 and is therefore received by the intermediate module and sends it to the electronic application).

-Cozzie in view of Cantu does not specifically teach converting the breast thermographic image into a data string on the mobile electronic device.
+Cozzie in view of Cantu and Chandler does not specifically teach converting the breast thermographic image into a data string on the mobile electronic device.

 However,